kes/blog/content/posts/project-euler-num-5.md

 The key insight is that we need to know how many, the count, of each prime factor for the numbers from 2 to 20, which is just saying that we need the prime numbers exponent.

 We've shown we can do it by hand, but how to find this exponent for each prime below 20?
+This is basic algebra.

 We can start with the prime number 2.
 We know that: